ObrienlabsDev/fractals/README.md

 # fractals
 Mandelbrot set - via GPU
 Warning: Your GPU will run at 100% at up to 90% TDP.
-You will need at least a 1600 Watt PSU and 2 separate 15A/1800W breakers on 2 lines.
+You will need at least a 1600 Watt PSU and 2 separate 15A/1800W breakers on 2 lines if running multiple servers.

 ## Performance